aritro1011/E-CommerceRecommendationUsingContentBasedFiltering/README.md

 ## Features
 - **Content-Based Filtering**: Recommendations are made using similarities between products.
-- **Real-Time Functionality**: Built with Flask to handle requests and provide recommendations dynamically.
 - **TF-IDF Vectorization**: Utilizes TF-IDF to analyze and compare product descriptions.

 ---